TiagoCoelhoFCUP/Compilers/README.md

 }
 ```

-is translated to the this corresponding assembly code:
+The output returned is the corresponding assembly code:
 ```assembly
 .data
 x: .word 4